alexandergolob/alexander-golob/src/pages/projects/venetian-lanterns.md

       lanterns made from laser-cutting that emulate the surreal qualities of one of the most spectacular cities on earth.
     startingRow: 1
-  - md_content: >-
-      ## The Designs

-      Gondola Birdseye:

-      The design below takes the motif of boats (or gondolla) seen from a birds-eye view.
-The abstraction depicts them laid out extending from a central, vertically oriented series of circles.
-    startingRow: 3
-  - md_content: >-
-      Byzantine Gothic:

-      The lantern at the left draws on Venice's Byzantine and Near East influences by making use of greek crosses and ogee curves.
-    startingRow: 5
 images:
   - alt: a
     image: /assets/10.-venetian-lanterns.jpg